catptype/ANPR-Showcase/README.md

 > **Note**: This repository showcases a project I led during my worktime at company.

-This project began as a Django-based web application focused on automating vehicle identification through real-time **Automatic Number Plate Recognition (ANPR)**.
-During my time at company, this system is adapted this system to integrate with barrier control systems for access management.
+This project began as a Django-based web application designed for **real-time Automatic Number Plate Recognition (ANPR)**.
+The system automates the detection and identification of vehicles.
+During my time at company, the system is adapted to integrate with barrier control systems for access management.
 Additionally, the solution was optimized for deployment on **Raspberry Pi 5**.

 ## Tools and Frameworks for Development
 <p>